psyreactor/jboss-cookbook/README.md

 ------------
 - `java` - Not managed by this cookbook, yuo can use [java-cookbook](https://github.com/socrata-cookbooks/java)
 - `JBoss EAP 6` - Packaged as a zip and stored on a web server acccessible by the node.
+- `JBoss EAP 5` - Packaged as a zip and stored on a web server acccessible by the node.
+-
 #### Cookbooks:
 - No depends